SurajSonawane2415/MazeBlaze/documention/README.md

 `final_run[ ] = {1,4,1,2,1,1,4,1,1,2,1,4,4,4,3,2,3,3,2,3,3,4,4,1,1,1,1,1,1}`

-Thus, we make use of simplify_path() function in our code to remove all the redundancies from store_path[] and stores the shortest path in another array called final_run[].
+Thus, we make use of the simplify_path() function in our code to remove all the redundancies from store_path[] and store the shortest path in another array called final_run[].

 ## Description Of Functions Used